SoftwareSandbox/java9-repl/README.md

 * Usually experiments for small bits of code are done in Unit Tests, providing a consistent, rerunnable history of _experiments_ that document how our code works.
 * There is no auto-indentation.
 * When a statement is performed that has syntax errors, **sometimes** some of your state gets lost.
+* Unable to dynamically extend your classpath (e.g. adding external libraries on the fly).
+You'll need to restart your `jshell` for that.

 ## Do you like the feature?
+Not recommended without using IntelliJ.

 ## Will you use it on your project?

 ## What are the reasons you won’t be using it?

 ## /help
 ```